 PowerGREP's "collect" feature is a unique and useful variation on the traditional regular expression search.
 Instead of outputting the line on which a match was found, it will output the regex match itself, or a variation of it.
 This variation is a piece of text you can compose using backreferences, just like the replacement text for a search and replace.
 You can have the collected matches sorted, and have identical matches grouped together.
 This way you can compute simple statistics.
 The "collect" feature is most useful if you want to extract information from log files for which no specialized analysis software exists.

 PowerGREP can do much more with regular expressions than the traditional search and search-and-replace jobs.
-Rename or copy files by searching and replacing within their file names or full paths.
+Rename or copy files or entire folders by searching and replacing within their file names, folder names, or full paths.
 You can even compress and decompress files this way by adding or removing a .gz or .bzip2 extension, or by changing the path to be inside a .zip or .7z archive, or not.
 Merge or split the contents of files into new files by searching with a regular expression and using the replacement text to build a path for the target file or files.

 Most grep tools can work with only one regular expression at a time.
 With PowerGREP, you can use up to five lists of any number of regular expressions.
 One list is the main search, search-and-replace, collect, rename, merge, or split action.
 The other lists are used for file filtering, file sectioning, extra processing, and context.
 Use file filtering to skip certain files based on a regex match or lack thereof.
 Use file sectioning to limit the main action to only certain parts of each file.
 Use extra processing to apply an extra search-and-replace to each individual search match.
 Use regexes to match blocks of context to display the results more clearly if your files aren't line-based.